medialab-prado/Interactivos-15-Ego/README.md

 5.2- Download cURL mod and install it. https://github.com/Lua-cURL/Lua-cURLv3

-7- you need to grant user rights on the server....(careful this is risky the user will have access to server command...) get the command dialog box bytyping y- then typein /grant <player> all
+7- you need to either log in on the server, or grant user rights on the server....(careful this is risky the user will have access to server command...) get the command dialog box bytyping y- then typein /grant <player> all

+8- Use luarocks to install lua-cjson (con linux: sudo luarocks install lua-cjson)